 AI continues to play an important role in the risk management and regulatory compliance functions within the highly regulated financial sector.
 Systems that develop through artificial intelligence have the ability to analyze large sets of data to discover trends, identify market movements, and calculate the level of risk, whereupon financial institutions may make better decisions.

-Apart from risk management, AI can even automate the compliance process so that financial institutions may be guaranteed to meet the required regulatory standards.
+Apart from risk management, AI compliance monitoring can even automate the compliance process so that financial institutions may be guaranteed to meet the required regulatory standards.
 Analysis of legal documents and industry regulations made by AI systems will signify possible compliance issues, thus reducing the risk of punitive measures and fines.
 Anti-Money Laundering(AML) and Know Your Customer(KYC) are also streamlined by helping companies to do away with the hassles of identity verification and monitoring suspicious activity in an AI-based solution.

 3. AI in Investment Management